tarwn/lessthandot-hugo/blogs/content/posts/2012-09-20-continuous-delivery-to-the-cloud.md

   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Azure-02.png" alt="WindowsAzure.com - Preview Features" /><br /> WindowsAzure.com &#8211; Preview Features
 </div>

-Once it&#8217;s enabled, I can go into the portal and when I press the &#8220;New&#8221; button at the bottom, I&#8217;ll have options to create a new Web Site instance.
+Once it's enabled, I can go into the portal and when I press the “New” button at the bottom, I'll have options to create a new Web Site instance.

 <div style="text-align: center; font-size: 90%; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Azure-03.png" alt="WindowsAzure.com - New Website" /><br /> WindowsAzure.com &#8211; New Website